Sign Up For Our Latest Updates

 Pension Partners, LLC is a federally registered investment adviser under the Investment Advisers Act of 1940.
 Registration as an investment adviser does not imply a certain level of skill or training.
 The oral and written communications of an adviser provide you with information about which you determine to hire or retain an adviser.
 For more information about Pension Partners please visit: https://adviserinfo.sec.gov/ and search for our firm name.

 The S&P 500 is an American stock market index based on the market capitalizations of 500 large companies having common stock listed on the NYSE or NASDAQ.
 An index is an unmanaged portfolio of specific securities which is often used as a benchmark in judging relative performance of certain asset classes.
-An index does not charge management fees or brokerage expenses and no such fees or expenses were deducted from the performance shown.
+An index does not charge management fees or brokerage expenses.
+No such fees or expenses were deducted from the performance shown.

 Past performance is not indicative nor a guarantee of future results.